 - 1. To increase the available number of channels within the limited total bandwidth. - 2.
 To avoid interference from overlapping channels occupied by other devices in the environment. - 3.
 Lower bandwidth can concentrate higher transmit power, increasing stability of wireless links over long distances.

 Channel:

 Select the channel used by this device to improve wireless performance.
 1/2412MHz means the Channel is 1 and the frequency is 2412MHz.
+The channel number varies in different regions.
 By default, channel is automatically selected.

 Tx power: